Church-17/tkxterm/README.md

 This project is born with the purpose of having an embedded and fully functional bash terminal in a Tkinter GUI, to interact with it and run some commands automatically, viewing in real-time the output and the results and having the exit code back into an object in the code.

+## Installation

+TkXTerm can be installed from PyPI using the command `pip install tkxterm`.
+Besides Tkinter, it has XTerm and screen (a GNU software, generally preinstalled in all Linux system) as dependecies.
+Make sure you have both installed before trying to use this library.
+Because of these dependencies, this library is available only for Linux system.

+## Usage

+TkXTerm makes available the Terminal Ttk frame, so all the Ttk Frame options are available.
+In addition, it can accept the following options:
+- `restore_on_close`, which enables automatic restart of the terminal when it is closed (e.g. by accidentally pressing Ctrl-D);
+- `read_interval_ms`, which specifies how many milliseconds should pass between each reading of the terminal to retrieve exit codes;
+- `read_length`, which specifies how many bytes to 1ead in each interval.

+It has also its methods to interact with the terminal:
-To execute a command in background, there is a specific argument in the function rather than using the classic `&` method, because otherwise the exit code indicates only if the command started correctly or not, and not the actual exit code of the command runned in background.
+- `run_command` is the resposible for run any command you want on the terminal.
+To execute a command in background, use the `background` argument rather than using the classic `&` method, because otherwise the exit code indicates only if the command started correctly or not, and not the actual exit code of the command runned in background.
+You can also specify a `callback` that will be called immediatly after the command is terminated, this callback receive the Command object as argument.
+- `send_string` is the function for the actual sending any string to the terminal, and stores it if the terminal is not ready.
+With this you can send any string at any moment to the terminal.
+- `restart_term` is the procedure for reboot the terminal if it is closed.